The North Cascades

 Glacier Peak (10,541') lovingly referred to as the "hidden giant" of the North Cascades, is the most remote of the volcanoes in this range, and is Washington's fifth highest peak.
 It combines a great trek through beautiful old-growth forest with a uniquely scenic, diverse, and challenging summit route.
 The spectacular summit views are enhanced by an uninterrupted vista of expansive virgin forests towered over by numerous snow-covered mountains.

 Mt.
 Adams (12,276') is the third highest of the Cascade Volcanoes and the second highest mountain in Washington state.
 Massive in size, Adams is surrounded by blooming wildflowers and delicate lakes.
 The steep Adams Glacier rises over 4000' directly to the summit plateau.
-This mountain presents multiple challenges and is one of the most technically difficult routes we climb in the Cascades.
+This mountain presents multiple challenges and the north side is one of the most technically difficult routes we climb in the Cascades.
+We typically only run south side trips which is one of the least technical routes we do.

 Alpine Ascents International is an Equal Opportunity recreation provider under the Special Use Permit from the Mt.
 Baker-Snoqualmie National Forest, Okanogan National Forest, Wenatchee National Forest, Gifford Pinchot National Forest, Goat Rocks Wilderness and the North Cascades National Park.Return to Top of Page